-The Boston Public Health Commission (BPHC) today provided the following updates on the latest COVID-19 trends for the City of Boston reported on July 28:
+BOSTON – October 24, 2022 – The Boston Public Health Commission (BPHC) today provided the following updates on the latest COVID-19 trends for the City of Boston:

 - Levels of COVID-19 virus in local wastewater have increased by 24.8% over the past week, but are holding stable over the past two weeks (-2.8%) and are now at 894 RNA copies per mL.
 (Data through October 19).

 - Stay up to date on your COVID-19 vaccinations to reduce your risk of severe illness.

-- COVID-19 vaccines are now recommended for everyone ages 6-months and up.
+- COVID-19 vaccines are recommended for everyone ages 6 months and older.

-- Booster doses are available for everyone ages 5 and older.
+- Booster doses are recommended for everyone ages 5 years and older.

-- Second boosters are recommended for individuals ages 50 and older, as well as those who are 12 or older and moderately to severely immunocompromised.
+- Second booster dose are recommended for everyone ages 50 and older, as well as moderately to severely immunocompromised individuals who are 12 or older.

 - Test for COVID-19 before and after attending large gatherings, especially if you know you will be around high-risk individuals, such as seniors, those who are immunocompromised, and those who are unvaccinated.

 - Stay home and isolate if you are sick or test positive for COVID-19.
 If you test positive, contact a health care provider about treatments, which are available as oral antivirals or monoclonal antibody therapy.